RhesusP/Inception/README.md

 ## About

 This project is the first Docker project of the [42 School](https://42.fr/en/homepage/) Common Core.
-This project consists in having you set up a small infrastructure composed of different services under specific rules (mariadb / wordpress / nginx).
+This project consists in having you set up a small LEMP infrastructure composed of different services under specific rules (mariadb / wordpress / nginx).

 ## Subject